MichalLytek/type-graphql/docs/complexity.md

               // numeric value that is being returned by an estimator is used as the field complexity.
               // If no estimator returns a value, an exception is raised.
               estimators: [
-                // Using fieldConfigEstimator is mandatory to make it work with type-graphql. fieldConfigEstimator(),
+                // Using fieldExtensionsEstimator is mandatory to make it work with type-graphql. fieldExtensionsEstimator(),
                 // Add more estimators here...
                 // This will assign each field a complexity of 1
                 // if no other estimator returned a value.